Recall Studio

 • Influence: This section specifies the site scope of algorithm settings.
 At the account level, you can see the algorithm settings for language-specific catalogs and sites.
 However, if you have access to only one site in the account, then you can only update the settings of that site only.
 Rules with a different site influence are indicated with a Read-only tag.

-• Settings: This section lists the current algorithm settings for the site.
+• Settings: This section lists the site's current algorithm settings.

-• Last edited by: This section specifies the date and time the configurations were last edited.
-It also mentions the editor.
+• Last edited by: This section specifies the date and time the configurations were last edited and mentions the editor.

-To view and edit the Global algorithm rules, hover on the Settings column.
-This reveals an edit icon.
-Click this edit icon.
+To view and edit the Global algorithm rules, hover over the Global rule and click the Edit button.

 3452

-This opens up a configuration screen with 2 elements:
+This opens up a configuration screen with dropdown controls for the following algorithms:

 • Query Relaxation